Darius-Ndubi/dots-frontend/.github/ISSUE_TEMPLATE/feature_request.md

 AND I navigate to the main page...

-AND I click on the button.
+WHEN I click on the button.

 THEN I expect this to happen..
 ```